You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 You’ll Lose Focus

-Do you want to attract new customers, increase sales, or boost brand awareness?
+Do you want to attract new clients, increase sales, or boost brand awareness?
 Without clear goals, your marketing efforts can feel like you’re spinning your wheels—and getting nowhere fast.

 Your Competition Will Do Better Than You